juji-io/docs/docs/design.md

 <p align="center"><img src="../img/custom-action-detail.png" alt="customize chatbot actions overview" width="450"/></p>

 * `Quick Acknowledgement` This defines a simple text message that a chatbot can use to acknowledge a user.
 This simply sends a message without waiting for a user's response.
-So you don't want to put any follow-up question expression (unless it is a reflective question without requiring any user response) in this message because it won't wait for a user to respond to such a question.
-Use `Follow-up Request` below to ask a follow-up question if you wish to do so.
-See below.
+This means that any follow-up question expression in this message won't be able to elicit any user response (unless it is a reflective question without requiring any user response).
+If you wish to ask a follow-up question, add a `Follow-up Request`as described below.

 * `Extended Reply` This defines a full chatbot message, including image and paraphrases, that a chatbot can use to make an extended reply.
 This